core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In order to cancel the group observation, the server sends a multicast response with response code 5.03 (Service Unavailable), signaling that the group observation has been terminated.
 The response has the same Token value T of the phantom registration request, it has no payload, and it does not include an Observe Option.

 The server sends the response to the same multicast IP address GRP_ADDR and port number GRP_PORT used to send the multicast notifications related to the target resource.
-Finally, the server releases the resources allocated for the group observation, and especially frees up the Token value T used at its CoAP endpoint.
+Finally, the server releases the resources allocated for the group observation and especially frees up the Token value T used at its CoAP endpoint.

 # Client-Side Requirements # {#sec-client-side}